There is no Loom available for this subject.

 How is the course structured?

-Theme 1: identity and culture
+Theme 1: People and lifestyle

 How is the course assessed?

 listening, speaking, reading and writing.
+This will not change.

 Paper 1: Listening – Examination 25%: